-The Community Boat House, run by Peak Expeditions, is located at 25 East River Street in the heart of downtown Orange.
+The Community Boat House, run by Billy Goat Boats, is located at 25 East River Street in the heart of downtown Orange.
 There you can rent (reserve in advance) a kayak, try out paddle boarding, or launch your own canoe.
 You can travel the Millers River Blue Trail, a scenic and historic waterway that is part of the Connecticut River Watershed and has an interesting industrial and natural heritage.

 If you need some gear or gifts, head to Trail Head, an outfitter and general store at the corner of South and East Main Streets.
 Or to look for hidden treasures, visit one of the many antique shops in the area.
 Skydive at Jumptown or just stop by to watch the colorful parachutes as divers float down to the field.